Trial begins in federal court in LA

 Former Universal Pictures co-chairman Brian Mulligan told jurors Tuesday that he was “scared to death” that the LAPD would kill him as testimony began in his lawsuit against the LAPD and two officers.

 “I felt pure fear,” Mulligan said in Los Angeles federal court as he testified about details of the harsh beating he says he underwent in Eagle Rock on May 16, 2012.

 The trial, expected to resume Wednesday, presented two starkly different versions of the events of that evening — one of Mulligan as a buttoned-down investment banker seeking a sleep aid at an Eagle Rock marijuana dispensary who was told by officers that they were shooting him up with heroin in order to kill him; and the other as an unhinged and incoherent drug abuser who was frothing at the mouth and threatening the officers with physical harm.

 Mulligan claims he was the victim of excessive force by since-suspended officers James Nichols and John Miller, who broke his nose in 15 places and broke his shoulder blade.
-The LAPD and the two officers contend that they had responded someone breaking into cars who matched Mulligan’s description and that he had earlier gone into the Glendale police station to admit to using “bath salts,” the then-legal street drugs that experts say can produce episodes of paranoia and violent behavior.
+The LAPD and the two officers contend that they had responded to someone breaking into cars who matched Mulligan’s description; they also said that he had earlier gone into the Glendale police station to admit use of “bath salts,” the then-legal street drugs that experts say can produce episodes of paranoia and violent behavior.

 Mulligan admitted on the stand on direct examination that he had last used bath salts two weeks before the beating in the form of a product called “white lightning,” but had not used them after that.